anjathiart/100-days-of-code/r1-log.md

 ### R1D39 - 20200909
 Commerce project.
 Found my "bug".
 I just wasn't assigning the imageUrl a value when creating the model instance.
 Oops.
 I've added some simple built in front end validation.
 I also added some backend logic for empty comments.
 Added a few comments to the code.
 Fixed some style issues.
 Now I'm ready to do the demo and get to the next project.

+### R1D40 - 20200910
+CS50W Module Javascript.
+A few things that I learnt:
+- dataset property of an element.
+For example data-color="green" can be accessed via element.dataset.color.
+- submit inputs have a disabled property.
+- Event listener DOMContentLoaded...
+I have always used document.onload(...)
+- toFix(decimal) to round a float to 'decimal' decimal places (instead of Math.round(...) etc.